Showing posts with label faith. Show all posts

 How to Keep Hope Alive During the Holidays

 Do you look forward to the holidays?
 Or do you wish you could pull the covers over your head and wake up when they are all over?
 Not to fret!
-I have learned the trick to enjoying the holidays, no matter what is going on in my life and I am sharing it with you this month in our holiday series.
+I have learned the trick to enjoying the holidays, no matter what is going on in my life, who is with me or not with me, whether I have money or am on a tight leash, and I am sharing it with you this month in our new holiday series.

 The First Week of Advent